nikkiricks/nikkiricks/README.md

 # Oh heeeyyyyyyyy there

 Hi!
 Welcome!
 I'm Nikki.
 I'm a Software Engineer at 2U and live in Portland, Oregon.
-I started learning how to code in early 2019 and then decided to attend General Assembly's Software Engineering Immersive at the end of 2019.
-I was laid off from 2U, an education tech company recently and looking for work.
-Previously I worked in Australia at Vanguard and Envato before moving back to the states in 2021.
+I'm looking for work!

 ## Past Work Experience